-While no two items in the “As Seen On TV” market are quite the same, Maillard Howell, owner of CrossFit Prospect Heights in Brooklyn, points out that they all share at least one thing in common: “They’re pretty genius on the level of super-laziness,” he says.
+While no two items in the "As Seen On TV" market are quite the same, Maillard Howell, owner of Dean CrossFit and founder of The Beta Way, points out that they all share at least one thing in common: "They're pretty genius on the level of super-laziness," he says.

 There's no judgement here.
 Laziness at the gym can be an asset.
 It can prompt us to make our workouts efficient and smart instead of aimless.
 When our sloth-like tendencies are being commodified, we all need to make sure we're informed shoppers so all of our living rooms don't wind up looking like the Island of Misfit Training Modalities.